FOswald86/JetbrainAcademy_Phonebook/README.md

 # JetbrainAcademy_Phonebook

-A program in which different search algorithms like...
+A program where you read data from files an compare different search algorithms on it, like...

  - linear search
  - bubble sort & jump search
  - quick sort & binary search